FortiGate

 Description

-This article describes that during troubleshooting CPU-related issues, it would be beneficial to know that each daemon is running on which CPU core.
+This article describes how to troubleshoot CPU-related issues on where each daemon is running on which CPU core.

 Scope